 You must have:

-- created and started a PAYE payroll scheme on or before 28 February 2020
+- created and started a PAYE payroll scheme on or before 19 March 2020

-- enrolled for PAYE online - this can take up to 10 days
+- enrolled for PAYE online

 - a UK bank account